Li-Tian/neo/Documentation/articles/tx_execution.md

       3. Scripts whose usage is `TransactionAttributeUsage.Script` in Attributes.

-   2. Obtain witness list of transactions.
-If witness corresponding to scripthash does not exist, use the scripthash to create temporate `Opt.APPCALL hash` script.
+   2. Get a list of witnesses for the transaction.
+If the witness corresponding to the script hash does not exist, then the hash is the address of the script.
+Then creates a temporary Opt.APPCALL hash script.

-   3. Load in verification script respectively & execute the script with NVM.
+   3. Load in verification script respectively and execute the script within NVM.
 If returns false, verification fails.

 Occasions where transaction verification is needed:

-1. When node receives a transaction.
+1. When a node receives a transaction.

-2. When node create / relay a transaction.
+2. When a node creates / relays a transaction.

-3. When node verifies to be verified transactions after block persisting.
+3. When a node verifies transactions after receiving a new generated block.

-4. When node verifies to be encapsulated transactions during consensus process.
+4. When a node verifies transactions during consensus process.

 > [!NOTE]
-> 1. Provide parameters for to be verified scripts & execute with NVM.
-Script passes verification is true is returned.
+> 1. Provide parameters for scripts that need to be verified.
+Then execute the script in NVM.
+If Script passes verification then true is returned.
-> 2. Every address is one `OptCode.CHECKSIG` code fragment, so signature parameters are needed upon execution.
-Similiarly, muti-signed address uses `OptCode.CHECKMULTISIG` method as well as specified quantity of signature parameters.
+> 2. Every address is a code fragment with `OptCode.CHECKSIG`, so signature parameters are required upon execution.
+Similiarly, multi-signed address uses `OptCode.CHECKMULTISIG` method with specified quantity of signature parameters.
 > 3. Every to-be-verified script within transactions contains tx.output.scriptHash (payee's address script of input transaction) pointed by input.
-This ensures only corresponding wallet is able to use this UTXO.
+This ensures only corresponding wallet is able to spend this UTXO.
 > 4. For customised scripthash, need to provide parameters accordingly beforehand for verification.

 ### (3) Broadcasting

-Node where the wallet is located, will P2P broadcast the transaction.
+The node where the wallet is located, will broadcast the transaction through the P2P network.

 [![tx_p2p_flow](../images/tx_execution/tx_p2p_flow.jpg)](../images/tx_execution/tx_p2p_flow.jpg)